Sugar-Free Flourless Chocolate Coconut Drops

 I’m calling these cookies sugar-free because they use Monkfruit Sweetener and sugar-free chocolate chips.
 But they do have a small amount of unsweetener coconut which does have some natural sugar.
 Check the nutritional information to see if this cookie is too much of a splurge for you.

-How to Make Low-Sugar and Flourless Chocolate Coconut Drops:
+How to make Sugar-Free Flourless Chocolate Coconut Drops:

 (Scroll down for complete printable recipe with nutritional information.)

 - Take eggs out of the fridge and let them come to room temp while you preheat the oven to 325F/170C.

-- In a medium-sized bowl, combine the Golden Monkfruit Sweetener (affiliate link) or sweetener of your choice, cocoa powder, salt, chocolate chips, toasted chopped almonds, and coconut.
+- In a medium-sized bowl, combine Monkfruit Sweetener (affiliate link) or sweetener of your choice, cocoa powder, salt, sugar-free chocolate chips, toasted chopped almonds, and coconut.